Tonality

+Tonality is the arrangement of pitches and/or chords of a musical work in a hierarchy of perceived relations, stabilities, attractions, and directionality.

+In this hierarchy, the single pitch or the root of a triad with the greatest stability in a melody or in its harmony is called the tonic.
+In this context "stability" approximately means that a pitch occurs frequently in a melody – and usually is the final note – or that the pitch often appears in the harmony, even when it is not the pitch used in the melody.

-Tonality is the arrangement of pitches and/or chords of a musical work in a hierarchy of perceived relations, stabilities, attractions and directionality.
-In this hierarchy, the single pitch or triadic chord with the greatest stability is called the tonic.
-The root of the tonic chord forms the name given to the key, so in the key of C major, the note C can be both the tonic of the scale and the root of the tonic chord (when it is C–E–G).
-The tonic can be a different note in the same scale, when the work is said to be in one of the modes of the scale.
+The root of the tonic triad forms the name given to the key, so in the key of C major the note C can be both the tonic of the scale and the root of the tonic triad.
+However, the tonic can be a different tone in the same scale, and then the work is said to be in one of the modes of that scale.